The polytope of all $q$-rank functions: The convex combination of uniform q -matroids

 Observe that since $a\geq 1$ and $\mu\geq 2$,

 By dividing by $\mu$ both sides of the inequality, we have that $X$ is $\mu$-independent. \end{proof}

-Note that while the assumptions of Theorem \ref{thm:mu-indep_uniform} and Theorem \ref{thm: mu_indep_uniform2} are sufficient to characterize the $\mu$-independent spaces of the convex combination of two uniform $q$-matroids, they are not necessary, as next example shows.
+Note that while the assumptions of \Cref{thm:mu-indep_uniform} and \Cref{thm: mu_indep_uniform2} are sufficient to characterize the $\mu$-independent spaces of the convex combination of two uniform $q$-matroids, they are not necessary, as the next example shows.

-\begin{example} Let $k_1=2, \; k_2=3, \; n=8$ and $\mM_1=\mU_{2,8}(q)$, $\mM_1=\mU_{3,8}(q)$.
+\begin{example} Let $k_1=2, \; k_2=3, \; n=8$ and $\mM_1=\mU_{2,8}(q)$, $\mM_2=\mU_{3,8}(q)$.
 Let $\lambda=\frac{2}{3}$.
 Then $\mu=3< 4=\frac{n}{k_1}$.
 Moreover, for every subspace $X$ of $\F_q^8$ with $\dim(X)\in\{4,5,6,7,8\}$, we have $p_X = \frac{1}{3}\cdot 2 +\frac{2}{3}\cdot 3 = \frac{8}{3}\geq \frac{\dim(X)}{3}$, where $(p_X)_{X\in\mL(E)}$ is the point in $\RP$ corresponding to $\mM=\frac{1}{3}\mM_1 + \frac{2}{3}\mM_2$.
 Hence, all subspaces of $\F_q^n$ are $\mu$-independent in $\mM$, but $\mu<\frac{n}{k_1}$ and $n> k_1+k_2$. \end{example}

 \begin{remark} If $\mM_1=\mU_{k_1,n}(q)$ and $\mM_2=\mU_{n,n}(q)$, then it is immediate to see that for every $\lambda\in\mathbb{Q}$ and every $k_1<n$, we have $\mL(E)= \mI_\mu(\mM)$, where $\mM=(1-\lambda)\mM_1+\lambda\mM_2$. \end{remark}